ds3002/course/labs/lab1-cli.md

 When viewing your history, notice the line number with each command.
 To repeat an item in your history, prefix that number with `!`.

+## Your Turn

+Complete the following steps on your own.
+Save the commands necessary to complete these steps in a single text file.
+This should contain 7 lines of commands.
+Copy and paste those lines to the Lab 1 assignment in Canvas.

+1. Using terminal and/or git-bash on your local computer, change directories to your home directory.

+2. Create a "development" subdirectory within your home directory.

+3. Touch a file within that directory named "README.md".

+4. Echo the name "DS2002" and redirect it into that file.

+5. Touch another file within that directory named "bash_history".

+6. Use the redirect character to pass your bash history into that file.

+7. Either tar or zip the "development" subdirectory with both files inside of it.